KenSciResearch/fairMLHealth/docs/Evaluating_Fairness.md

 ----
 # Defining and Measuring Fairness <a id="part2"></a>

-The following section defines common fairness measures that are used elsewhere in the notebook.
+The following section defines common fairness measures that are used elsewhere.
 Skip ahead to [Part 3](#part3) for an example of how these measures are applied.

 ### [Convenient Charts of Fairness Measures](../docs/docs/Measures_QuickReference.md.md)